pstaabp/conference-submission/public/javascripts/bower_components/backbone.stickit/README.md

 ## Form Element Bindings and Contenteditable

 By default, form and contenteditable elements will be configured with two-way bindings, syncing changes in the view elements with model attributes.
 Optionally, one-way bindings can be configured with `updateView` or `updateModel`.
-With the `eventsOverride`, you can specify a different set of events to use for reflecting changes to the model.
+With the `events`, you can specify a different set of events to use for reflecting changes to the model.

 The following is a list of the supported form elements, their binding details, and the default events used for binding:

  - input, textarea, and contenteditable
    - element value synced with model attribute value
-   - input[type=number] will update the model with a Number value
-   - `keyup`, `change`, `cut`, and `paste` events are used for handling
+   - `propertychange`, `input`, `change` events are used for handling
  - input[type=checkbox]
    - `checked` property determined by the truthiness of the model attribute or if the checkbox "value" attribute is defined, then its value is used to match against the model.
 If a binding selector matches multiple checkboxes then it is expected that the observed model attribute will be an array of values to match against the checkbox value attributes.
    - `change` event is used for handling